Last issue: March 2017

 To share recent newsworthy or noteworthy items and/or calendar dates with your fellow members, please email email@example.com.

 POS Index Update

-• Budde Marketing, which provides monthly POS Index reports to ERA members, has issued its latest summary, running from January 2016 through January 2017.
+• Budde Marketing, which provides monthly POS Index reports to ERA members, has issued its latest summary, running from January 2016 through February 2017.
 Go to era.org to view the new index.
-Based on new new analytics, January 2017 showed a good start to the year.
-When comparing January of 2016 to January of 2017, there was an increase of 6 percent for POS in January of this year.
+Based on new analytics, February 2017 dipped slightly based on January 2017 numbers.
+When comparing February 2016 to February 2017, there was an increase of 5 percent for POS in February of this year.
 For details on Budde Marketing’s services, visit BuddeMarketing.com.

 Industry News and Other Items of Interest

 • Remember that manufacturing data reports from the Institute for Supply Management (ISM) are released on or about the first of every month and can be accessed at ISM.
 The April 3 report says activity in manufacturing expanded in March and the overall economy grew for the 94th consecutive month.
 Also, of the 18 manufacturing industries included in the March report, the computers and electronics products sector was one of 17 reporting growth.

 • Worldwide sales of semiconductors hit a record $30.6 billion in January, an increase of 13.9 percent compared to the same period in 2016, according to the Semiconductor Industry Association.
 January marked the semiconductor industry’s largest year-to-year growth rate since November 2010.
 Visit SourceToday to view the full report.

 • One in five companies has begun rolling out Internet of Things (IoT) services and products.
 Half of surveyed companies say IoT will be an important part of their business strategy.
 See ElectronicsWeekly for more information.